Frequently Asked Questions

 What computer hardware and software will I need?

 Technology requirements may vary for each program.
 Please visit our Technology Requirements page for program-related specifications.

 Information Technology Services (ITS) is available to online students for phone or email consultations.
 Although we cannot provide 24/7 coverage, ITS is required to respond to student inquiries within 12 hours.

 Additionally, vendors supplying much of the software used in our online courses have 24/7 help desks.

 More information on ITS availability and hours can be found on the Technology Requirements page.

-Yes, resources are available to students with disabilities through the Office of Disability Services (ODS) to enable equal access to Pace University’s educational programs, including our online degree completion programs.
+Resources are available to students with disabilities through Student Accessibility Services to enable equal access to Pace University’s educational programs, including our online degree completion programs.
 The University’s commitment to equal educational opportunities for students with disabilities includes providing reasonable accommodations for the needs of students with disabilities.

-For additional information on registering with ODS and the process of requesting accommodations, please refer to the ODS website.
+For additional information on registering with Student Accessibility Services and the process of requesting accommodations, please refer to the Student Accessibility Services website.

 To learn more about Pace University’s Online Programs, fill out the fields below to download a free brochure.
 You can also call us toll-free at (866) 815-5166 to talk with one of our admission advisors.